Blog Banner SVG

 If a retiring director’s post remains vacant after an AGM:

-- The director submits a written refusal.
+• The director submits a written notice refusing re-appointment;

 Beyond the basic rules of appointment, several additional provisions guide how directors function and maintain accountability in a company.
 These provisions ensure transparency, proper governance, and alignment with regulatory requirements.